kcaisley/frida/notes/detectors.md

 > A converter’s differential linearity must be <1 LSB regardless of the specified resolution.
 Also, a converter’s integral linearity determines its distortion performance, so converters with higher resolution can achieve higher SFDR.

 In SNR, you are computing a relative ratio; it's unitless.
 Therefore,

+# TSVs

+Redistribution layers are a post metalization layer which can be used to remap the spacing of top metal traces, either in 3D or 2D integrations.
+They're being using for Obelix, but not for thin hybrid.

+What is the difference between a DMAPS sensor, and a DEPFET?
+Is front gate, vs back gate amplification the only difference?

+Via last technology is being used for the thin hybrid project.

+Bonding and thinning of entire wafers is done before dicing.

+Minimum TSV pitch in the IZM process is 20 um.

+There is filling between wafer bonded layers, which is typically poly-silicon? (maybe?)

+chip and sensor in bump-bonding are 300um and 150um respectively.
+With wafer bonding and TSV, the chip and sensor can be thinning to 20um and 100um, respectively.

+# Guard rings and sensors:

+On the sides and tops of the chips, surface damage occurs which reduces the impedance and causes super drastic transitions in the field strength, which can lead to breakdown.
+Oxide breakdown is at ~700V for a 300nm thick oxide, or 7V for a 3nm oxide.

+Guard rings help smooth this transisition in the precense of defects, to avoid breakdown.

 # Questions: